-The trail will often pass through coastal heaths on cliffs and cliff tops, and elsewhere if adjacent to the foreshore.
+7.6.3 The trail will often pass through coastal heaths on cliffs and cliff tops, and elsewhere if adjacent to the foreshore.

-- Heath on the seaward side of the trail will automatically qualify as spreading room unless it is excepted land or subject to long-term local exclusions. - Heath on cliff slopes and dunes landward of the trail will also qualify as spreading room, provided that the cliff or dunes are adjacent to the foreshore (see section 4.8). - We may propose that other areas of heath inland of the trail are also included as spreading room.
-For example we may propose that the landward boundary of spreading room coincides with a boundary feature, in accordance with the criteria described in section 4.8. - Heath may be excepted land, for example if subject to military byelaws.
-Figure 29 in chapter 9 illustrates how coastal access rights might be implemented over heath.
+7.6.4 Heath on the seaward side of the trail will automatically qualify as spreading room unless it is excepted land or subject to long-term local exclusions.

+- Heath on cliff slopes and dunes landward of the trail will also qualify as spreading room, provided that the cliff or dunes are adjacent to the foreshore (see section 4.7). - We may recommend that other areas of heath inland of the trail are also included as 7.6.6 spreading room.
+For example we may recommend that the landward boundary of spreading room coincides with a boundary feature, in accordance with the criteria described in section 4.7.
+We are likely to include in this way any adjacent areas of heath that were previously subject to access rights provided under Part 1 of CROW. - Heath may be excepted land, for example if subject to military byelaws.

+Figure 28 in chapter 9 illustrates how coastal access rights might be implemented over heath.

-- 7.6.8 Where there are concerns, these are most likely to arise in relation to: - Trampling - Nutrient enrichment - Disturbance to birds, reptiles or amphibians - Fire prevention see figure 20 in chapter 6 - Grazing animals see relevant sections of chapter 8
+- Where there are concerns, these are most likely to arise in relation to: - Trampling - Nutrient enrichment - Disturbance to birds, reptiles or amphibians - Fire prevention see figure 19 in chapter 6 - Grazing animals see relevant sections of chapter 8